Hydronic heat pumps provide heating in winter and cooling in summer in reverse cycle.

 Design for an all-electric house to future proof against fossil fuel price rises.

 Play your part to help reduce greenhouse gas emissions.

-A heat pump uses a similar refrigeration system to a refrigerator or air conditioner, the difference is that a heat pump uses water as the medium to transfer heating or cooling from the outside air whereas an air conditioning system transfers heating or cooling directly to the inside air via fan coil indoor units.
+A heat pump uses a similar refrigeration system to an air conditioner.
+The difference is that a heat pump uses water as the medium to transfer heating or cooling from the outside air whereas an air conditioner transfers heating or cooling directly via fan coil indoor units.

 Heat pumps usually extract heat from the outside air, day or night, rain or shine.
 Air conditioners do the same.
 They do not need direct radiation from the sun to operate effectively.